BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

   [  PASSED  ] 2 tests.
   ```
 ## 1. Vision and Goals Of The Project
-Etcd is a distributed database that stores concurrent cluster metadata such as node information inside of Kubernetes, and Etcd currently uses the Raft consensus algorithm which first updates go to a leader, then distributes updates to at least a majority of other Etcd cluster members before replying to the client.
+Etcd is a distributed database that stores concurrent cluster metadata such as node information inside of Kubernetes.
+Etcd implements the Raft consensus algorithm which relies on a leader node to distribute updates to a majority of other Etcd cluster  before replying to the client.
 The Raft algorithm is not able to scale due to its single leader node architecture and causes slow replies to the client.
 Therefore, high level  goal of our projects is creating an alternative to the Raft algorithm with a bandwidth-efficient and faster “gossip protocol” which will include:
 + A fast, stable algorithm that reply to the client in a shorter time.
 We assume a success when the neighbors of a node are written to.